tytydraco/yessleep/out/My_Dad_and_I_Hunted_Down_the_Dogman_that_Killed_My_Sister.md

 With a ferocity that feels both alien and intrinsic, I move towards him.
 My dad, paralyzed by fear and shock, doesn't run.
 Maybe he can't.
 Maybe he doesn't want to.

-The encounter was brutal and swift, a blur of motion and violence.
+The encounter is brutal and swift, a blur of motion and violence.
 My dad barely puts up a struggle, as though resigned to his fate.

 Not that there is anything he can do.
 The creature that I’ve become is too powerful, too consumed by the wild instincts surging through me.
 I tear him apart, limb from bloody limb, my hands—no, my claws—rending through fabric and flesh with disgusting ease.